Type your paragraph here.

-Last year Daddy and I went outside one morning and found a very light dusting of snow already on the ground.
-This morning I got to see snow falling from the sky.
+This morning Daddy and I went outside and found a very light dusting of snow already on the ground.
+I got to see snow falling from the sky.
 I tried to catch some of the flakes in my mouth but they just disappeared.

 It has been in the very low 40's and at night dipping to about 34 degrees or so.
 Not enough for real, stick to the ground snow yet but we understand it is coming.

 The predicted snow did not happen but now they ( you know, them ) are predicting an even larger snow storm in the Greater Pacific Northwest region.
 It has remained below freezing at night and only 35 F during the days, so if we get any snow at all it will stick.
 Then sure enough at the end of 2016 it really snowed.
 Several inches around my place.

 Daddy has devised a heating system to keep the humming bird feeders warm during these cold day.

 I played in the falling and blowing snow Thursday night and when we went outside Friday morning the storm had laid down another couple of inches of snow.

 When we are not eating, sleeping or Daddy hiding in his office, we have lots of gardening and property upkeep to do.
 But that isn't all.
 We play a lot.
 Every few days Daddy makes me jump over some jumps he made.
 It is like school.
 I learn to stay, sit, lay down, come when called and DON'T JUMP UP ON PEOPLE !
 I really like people so that one, I can't get it thru my head that not everyone like it.